bmwcarit/joynr/wiki/javascript.md

 The ProxyBuilder.build call requires the provider's domain.
 Optionally, **messagingQos** and **discoveryQos** settings can be specified if the default settings are not suitable.

-When looking up capabilities of a provider in the GlobalCapabilitiesDirectory, all backends will be considered by default.
+When looking up a globally registered provider, all backends known to the clustercontroller will be considered by default.
 This can be constrained by specifying the optional **GBIDs** setting, narrowing the search to the specified **GBIDs**.
 These **GBIDs** must be valid and preconfigured at the local cluster-controller.
+The global discovery will be performed via the GblobalCapabilitiesDirectory instance in the backend identified by the first GBID in the list of provided GBIDs.

 In case no suitable provider can be found during discovery, a `DiscoveryException` or `NoCompatibleProviderFoundException` is thrown.